Breast Reduction Surgery in Gurgaon

 Reduction mammoplasty is not one fixed operation.
 The technique is selected by reduction volume, ptosis, breast base width, skin quality, areola size, tissue density, scar tolerance, nipple-sensation concerns, and future breastfeeding priorities.

-Inferior pedicle reduction keeps the nipple-areola complex attached to a lower bridge of breast tissue while tissue is removed around it.
+Inferior pedicle keeps the nipple-areola complex attached to a lower bridge of breast tissue while tissue is removed around it.
 It is reliable for moderate to large reductions, heavier breasts, and cases where preserving nipple blood supply is the main safety priority.

 Breast reduction almost always contains a lift component because the nipple is repositioned and the breast mound is reshaped.
 The overlap with breast lift surgery in Gurgaon is discussed openly: lift controls position and skin, while reduction adds meaningful tissue and weight removal.